University of Connecticut-Waterbury Campus — Admission Snapshot 2026

 How much does a degree from University of Connecticut-Waterbury Campus Cost?

-The average annual cost of the degree at University of Connecticut-Waterbury Campus is USD: 20917.
-As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at University of Connecticut-Waterbury Campus is USD: 8896
+The average annual cost of the degree at University of Connecticut-Waterbury Campus is $20,917.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at University of Connecticut-Waterbury Campus is $8,896.

 At University of Connecticut-Waterbury Campus, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist University of Connecticut-Waterbury Campus as your choice in the form.

-How much a University of Connecticut-Waterbury Campus Graduate make?
+How much does a University of Connecticut-Waterbury Campus Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 73997.
-An average University of Connecticut-Waterbury Campus graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $73,997.
+An average University of Connecticut-Waterbury Campus graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools